 1990 — David Klingler tosses seven TD passes, offsetting the NCAA record of 690 passing yards by Texas Christian substitute quarterback Matt Vogler, to lead Houston to a 56-35 victory.

 1995 — The Toronto Raptors and Vancouver Grizzlies open their first NBA season with victories.
-The Raptors beat New Jersey 94-79 and the Grizzlies beat Portland 92-80.
+The Raptors beat New Jersey 94-79 and the Grizzlies defeat Portland 92-80.

 1996 — Jerry Rice becomes the first player with 1,000 career NFL receptions in San Francisco’s 24-17 victory over New Orleans.

-1996 — Philadelphia kicker Gary Anderson becomes the fourth player in NFL history to crack the 1,500 point mark with his first-quarter extra-point kick in a 31-21 win over Dallas.
+1996 — Philadelphia’s Gary Anderson becomes the fourth NFL player to break the 1,500-point mark with his first-quarter extra-point kick in a 31-21 win over Dallas.

 2001 — Arkansas beats Mississippi 58-56 in seven overtimes in the longest major college football game in history.
 The Razorbacks stop the Rebels’ 2-point conversion try in the seventh overtime for the win.
 After ending regulation tied at 17, the teams score touchdowns in every extra period but the second.

 2007 — Al Arbour makes a one-night return to the bench and the New York Islanders rallies from a two-goal deficit to beat Pittsburgh 3-2.
-Arbour was behind the bench for the Islanders’ four Stanley Cup championships in the 1980s and was invited back to coach the team for the 1,500th time.
-He earns win No. 740.
+Arbour coached the Islanders to four Stanley Cup championships in the 1980s.
+He is invited back to coach the team for the 1,500th time, earning victory No. 740.

-2007 — Todd Reesing throws a school-record six touchdown passes as No. 8 Kansas batters Nebraska 76-39.
+2007 — Todd Reesing throws a school-record six touchdown passes, and No. 8 Kansas batters Nebraska 76-39.
 The Jayhawks score touchdowns on 10 straight possessions and rolled up the most points ever scored against Nebraska in 117 years of Huskers’ football.

 2012 — Kenjon Barner rushes for a school-record 321 yards and five touchdowns and No. 2 Oregon produces another landmark offensive performance in a 62-51 victory over No. 18 Southern California.
 Oregon’s 730 yards and 62 points are the most ever allowed by USC, which began playing football in 1888.